 - Cover with a clean cloth or plaster if fluid or pus is coming out of the infection.

-- Keep the infected area raised, for example if the cellulitis is in your child’s leg, they should lie down and put a pillow under their leg.
+- Keep the infected area raised, for example if the cellulitis is in the leg, lie down and put a pillow under the leg.

 - Wash your hands before and after touching the infected area.

-- Don’t let your child share bath water, towels, sheets and clothes.
+- Don’t share bath water, towels, sheets and clothes.

-- Make sure your child rests and eats plenty of fruit and vegetables and drinks plenty of water.
+- Make sure to rest, eat plenty of fruit and vegetables and drink plenty of water.

-Go back to the doctor if the red area gets bigger or deeper or your child has a fever.
+Go back to the doctor if the red area gets bigger or deeper or you have a fever.
 Cellulitus can spread to other parts of the body or blood.
-Your child may need blood tests or more antibiotics.